 Medical education fellowships within emergency medicine cover a broad skill set related to the education of medical students, residents, and faculty.
 This typically includes topics such as curriculum design, learner assessment, program evaluation, education research, education and adult learning theory, simulation and immersive learning, and pedagogy, as well as faculty development and continuing medical education (CME).
 While content typically focuses on undergraduate and graduate medical education in emergency medicine, skills developed are readily transferable to other domains of medical education and leadership.

 History of the specialty/fellowship pathways

 Emergency medicine physicians have been involved in medical student and resident leadership and education for decades.
 Therefore, medical education fellowships were originally developed to address the need for advanced training to assist education champions tasked with training the next generation of physicians.
 Historically, medical education fellowships were institution-wide, and focused on early to mid-career faculty in order to hone their skills in pedagogy.

-The number of fellowships began to sporadically grow in the early 2000’s; in recent years, however, the number of fellowship programs have proliferated exponentially.
+The number of fellowships began to sporadically grow in the early 2000s.
+In recent years, the number of fellowship programs have proliferated exponentially.
 Programs range from 1-2 years in length, and usually depend on whether or not a certificate or a master’s degree is offered as part of the fellowship.
 Online hybrid courses with partial required in-person sessions are also options to pursue advanced degrees in medical education.